LOS CABOS ECOLOGY

 Los Cabos is part of a large ecosystem that includes the Sea of Cortez.
 Dubbed “the world’s aquarium” by famed oceanographer Jacques-Yves Cousteau.
 Due to the incredible diversity of captivating marine life, travelers wonder at the beauty and spectacle of this marine paradise.
 Cabo Pulmo, on the baja peninsula’s east coast, in the heart of a marine reserve, tour operators offer daily excursions to snorkel or dive with the marine life.
 Historically, people have been drawn to the area for the sport fishing of marlin, dorado, and tuna species, but shark and rays share the water with many species of colorful tropical fish as well.
 Manta and mobula rays, California sea lions, the occassional pod of orca, whale sharks, and sea turtles are common in the waters of the Baja California Sur peninsula.
 Five species of endangered sea turtles travel thousands of miles to return to their home beaches to lay eggs and Groupo tortuguero, one of the largest sea turtle conservation organizations, monitors, and spreads conservation information along the peninsula.

-Known as the Marlin Capital of the World, sportfishers flock to Los Cabos seasonally for the annual tournaments, marlin being the biggest jackpot of them all.
+Known as the Marlin Capital of the World, sport fishing enthusiasts converge on Los Cabos seasonally for the annual tournaments, marlin being the biggest jackpot of them all.
 This large billfish from the family Istiophoridae, put Los Cabos on the map as a top fishing destination, and is good eating!

 Green, Hawksbill, Loggerhead, Leatherback, and Olive Ridley sea turtles all call Los Cabos home.
-We here at Villas Del Mar annually hosts nesting turtles and dedicates staff to surround the nests with protective cages until the young turtles hatch and make it to the sea safely as the Palmilla beach area is vital turtle spawning grounds.
+At Villas Del Mar, we annually host nesting turtles and dedicate staff to surround the nests with protective cages until the young turtles hatch and make it to the sea safely.
+The Palmilla beach area is vital turtle spawning ground.

 Not to be overshadowed, over twenty whale and dolphin species frequent the waters of the Gulf of California for feeding, mating, and birthing including the Humpback and Gray whale migrations that entice thousands of visitors to the Pacific coast lagoons and bays of the Baja every year.
 The fall and winter months in Los Cabos present many opportunities to see and experience the grandeur of the sea including turtle releases, whale courtship and calving, acrobatic mobula ray migration, as well as the congregation of giant whale sharks feeding.